vocoded/learning-go/README.md

 Exercise 3: Write an application that reads a file containing some paragraphs of text.
 Read a word from the console and identify the matches in the file (case insensitive).
 Print out the matches with context; in other words, print the match and the word immediately before it.
 Write to the console the total number of matches found.

 Exercise 4: Factor the previous application so that matching is handled by a dedicated class implementing a specific interface.

+Exercise 5: Modify the previous application so that it counts the number of unique words in the given file.
+Words are defined as a non-zero length sequence of alphabetic characters.